ayah825/cse15l-lab-reports/lab-report-2.md

 ![finding private ssh](lab2pics/privatessh.png)

+As you can see from `ls` there are 3 files in that path.
+The actual file for the private key is `id_rsa`.
+This makes the absalute path `/Users/ayahibrahim/.ssh/id-rsa`.

 Below is a screenshot of th path to the public key that I found while signed into my server.

 ![finding public ssh](lab2pics/publicssh.png)

+As you can see from `ls` again there are 4 files in this directory.
+The public key is found in the `id_rsa.pub` file.
+I am not including screenshots because (at least I assume) a hashed version of these keys is in the file.
+This makes the absalute path `/home/linux/ieng6/oce/7e/a5ibrahim/.ssh/id_rsa.pub`.

 Lastly, here is a screenshot of me signing in and not being propted for my password.